 Student therapists at the Center for Couple & Family Therapy work with clients with a wide range of concerns from a broad spectrum of socioeconomic and ethnic backgrounds.
 The Center collaborates with state and community agencies to provide counseling services.
 Fees are determined on a sliding scale based on income; sessions range from \$20 to \$85.
-For an appointment call (850) 644-1588 or visit http://ccft.fsu.edu/.
+For more information or to make an appointment, visit their website.

-III.REGISTRATION
+III.
+REGISTRATION